mjosaarinen/hilabliss/README.md

 * A self-contained implementation (only requires standard libmath!), portable, clean.
 * SHA3 for hashing and random oracle stuff.
 * Number Theoretic Transforms for negacyclic rings.
-* A binary-search Discrete Gaussian Gaussian sampler, which only has 64 bits of precision however.
+* A binary-search Discrete Gaussian sampler, which only has 64 bits of precision however.
 This is basically a demonstrator.
 * A semi-secure PRNG called "notrand" for completeness, also using SHA3.
 * A test driver.